 International financial services, tourism, petroleum and natural gas exports, electronic goods manufacturing, facilitating international trade (as in the case of Singapore) and a flourishing service sector, are the keystones behind the economic success of these nations.

 More than 50% share of GDP and 70% of national revenue comes from gaming, tourism and hospitality industry.
-A small population & area, a tax haven, and a port with no foreign exchange control regimes place Macau among the world’s richest regions.
+A small population and area, a tax haven, and a port with no foreign exchange control regimes place Macau among the world’s richest regions.
 Apparel exports and gambling-related tourism are backbone of the economy.

-The cornerstone of Luxembourg’s powerful economy is its exuberant financial sector, with bank holdings almost 20 times of its GDP size.
-Its proximity with Belgium, France, and Germany is also a crucial factor for the prosperity and economic growth of the nation.
+The cornerstone of Luxembourg’s powerful economy is its exuberant financial sector, with bank holdings almost 20 times its GDP size.
+Its proximity to Belgium, France, and Germany is also a crucial factor for the prosperity and economic growth of the nation.
 The economy of Luxembourg is largely dependent on the banking, steel, and industrial sectors.

 Singapore, a self-governing city-state of Southeast Asia, is the third richest country in the world.
 It has per capita GDP of $90,500 and is one of the world’s leading centers for commerce.
 Moreover, the country has the world’s second-busiest port.
 Its state-owned enterprises plays a substantial role in Singapore’s economy.

 5. Ireland – $84,069.4

-UAE has an open economy and a high per capita income, UAE is the world’s third largest exporter of crude oil.
-It is proven to have world’s fifth largest natural gas reserves.
-Oil exports account for about 25 percent of the UAE’s gross domestic product.
+The UAE has an open economy and a high per capita income.
+It is the world’s third-largest exporter of crude oil.
+It is proven to have the world’s fifth-largest natural gas reserves.
+Oil exports account for about 25 per cent of the UAE’s gross domestic product.

 Know more about World’s top 10: